peteromallet/reigh/structure.md

 7.  **Real-time Task Updates (WebSockets)**:
     – When the backend `taskProcessingService` completes processing a task (e.g., creating a video from a 'travel_stitch' task), it broadcasts a message via WebSockets.
     – The client-side `useWebSocket` hook receives this message and invalidates the relevant queries (e.g., for tasks and generations).
-    – This triggers `react-query` to refetch the data, automatically updating components like `TaskList` or `VideoEditLayout` with the new information (e.g., completed task status, new video output).
+    – This triggers `react-query` to refetch the data, automatically updating components like `TaskList` or `ShotEditor` with the new information (e.g., completed task status, new video output).

 ---